ibm-cloud-docs/vmware-service/vmaas/tenant-plan-deploy.md

 ## Network edge
 {: #tenant-plan-deploy-nwedge}

-VDCs connect to the public and IBM private networks through edges.
+VDCs connect to the public and IBM private networks through high availability edges.
 Edges can also be used to connect multiple VDC networks together.
 You can create your VDC with or without a network edge.

 ### Network edge connection
 {: #tenant-plan-deploy-edge-connection}